fintag-io/fintag-sol-faucet/README.md

-# FinTag Solana Testnet Faucet
+# FinTag Solana Devnet Faucet

-This is a simple faucet for the Solana Testnet, allowing users to request SOL tokens for testing purposes.
+This is a simple faucet for the Solana Devnet, allowing users to request SOL tokens for testing purposes.

 ## Getting Started

-To get started with the FinTag Solana Testnet Faucet, follow these steps:
+To get started with the FinTag Solana Devnet Faucet, follow these steps:

 1. Clone the repository: